Inklingo

 Mis colegas de trabajo organizaron una fiesta sorpresa.

-My work pals organized a surprise party.
+My colleagues from work organized a surprise party.

 Ella es una de mis colegas más respetadas en la universidad.